 - Budget plan including cost-sharing details

-- Organizational background and capability statement
+- Organizational information and credentials

 - Letters of support or partnership agreements